TomHarrop/asw-gbs-genome-paper/md/results.md

 Genetic diversity in NZ populations of Argentine stem weevil.
 **A** Weevil sampling locations.
 We collected Argentine stem weevils from 4 locations in the North Island and 6 locations in the South Island of New Zealand.
-Greymouth is in the South Island, but North of the Main Divide, which runs along the Southern Alps and divides the South Island.
+Greymouth is in the South Island, but North of the Main Divide, which runs along the Southern Alps and partitions the South Island.
 The number of weevils genotyped from each location is shown on the map.
 Map tiles by [Stamen Design](http://stamen.com) under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0) with data by [OpenStreetMap](http://openstreetmap.org) under [ODbL](http://www.openstreetmap.org/copyright).
 **B** Mean observed heterozygosity for each population.